 Grand gestures are showy, but quiet, small ones are sweeter.

-We Pennsylvanians will tell you that this winter has been an old-fashioned, mettle-testing trudge.
-We’ve been very fortunate here in Western PA – unlike our neighbors in Eastern PA who are suffering some real damage and hardship, we’re just inconvenienced and fatigued.
+We Pennsylvanians will tell you that winter can be an old-fashioned, mettle-testing trudge.
+I can’t really complain this year, Western Pennsylvania has been warm, but warm winter mud presents its own kind of soul-crushing fatigue.
 The kind of weariness that can be soothed with a steamy, creamy cup of home-made cocoa.

-I nixed commercial hot chocolate powders a long time ago in favor of the old-fashioned, off the package Hershey’s cocoa recipe that my mom used to make.
+I nixxed commercial hot chocolate powders a long time ago in favor of the old-fashioned, off-the-package Hershey’s cocoa recipe that my mom used to make.
 Real milk, cocoa, salt, sugar and a bit of vanilla – all things found in an average kitchen.
 Is it really too difficult to heat a pan of milk?

 But then , one day, I stumbled upon a GREAT IDEA.
 Something I had to try ASAP.
 And I’m so glad I did.

 This is one of the nicest, sweetest DIY gift ideas around – a jar of chocolate ganache ready to spoon into heated milk for a perfectly delicious, creamy, real cup of steaming cocoa.